George Kapitelli FCPA

 CFO

-CPA Australia’s focus remains on ensuring a financially sustainable professional membership organisation, so that we can continue to invest to improve member outcomes.
-This requires reasonable profits and a strong balance sheet to support the continued investment in our operations, processes, and systems.
+Achieving this requires the delivery of reasonable profits and enhancement of a strong balance sheet to support ongoing investment in our operations, processes, and systems.

-I am pleased to present CPA Australia’s financial results for 2024.
-I believe that we can again look back on a successful year where we improved our overall financial position.
-A high-level overview of results is provided in Table 1 and full details can be found in the Financial statements and associated notes on pages 116 to 160 of the full report.
+As Chief Financial Officer (CFO), I am pleased to present CPA Australia’s financial performance for 2025.
+The organisation has continued its positive, sustainable trajectory, and we can reflect on another successful year in which our financial position has strengthened.
+A high‑level overview of the financial results is provided in Table 1, with full details available in the accompanying Financial Statements and notes.

 Financial highlights

-The below comments are generally taken from the overview of financial results on page 116 of the full report.
+The comments below are drawn from the overview of financial results.

 Revenue growth